 Samhita Sunya is an Assistant Professor of Cinema in the University of Virginia’s Department of Middle Eastern & South Asian Languages & Cultures.
 Her research, teaching, and curatorial interests span world film history, global genres, feminist historiography, and informal practices of distribution across South/West Asia and the Indian Ocean.
-Supported by a 2018 residence at Yale University and a 2018-2019 Mellon Humanities Fellowship, her first monograph is forthcoming.
+Supported by a 2018 residence at Yale University and a 2018-2019 Mellon Humanities Fellowship, her first monograph was released in 2022.
 Titled Sirens of Modernity: World Cinema via Bombay, the book historicizes the emergence of “world cinema” in the politics of the Cold War, and the manner in which popular Hindi film/songs negotiated their own worldly circuits through melodramatic arguments about gender and popular cinephilia over the 1960s.
-She is the Guest Programmer of the Middle Eastern & South Asian Film Series for the 2021 Virginia Film Festival.
+Sunya is the Guest Programmer of the Middle Eastern & South Asian Film Series for the 2022 Virginia Film Festival.